Dalpalan: Early career as band musician

-Techno music and film music
+Techno and film music

 In late 1997, Kang Ki-young became deeply engaged with techno music.
 At that time, there were only around a dozen DJs active in the Hongdae area, most of whom were either night club DJs or rock cafe DJs, excluding those focused on hip-hop.
 Around this same period, techno DJs began to emerge, with musicians gradually getting involved in the scene casually for enjoyment.
 Prior to this, he had considered trying his hand at DJing and ultimately decided to pursue it.
 He selected the stage name 'Dalparan,' which derives from 'blue moon' in Korean, reversing the order of the words to create a more melodic-sounding name in the Korean language.

 The domestic techno scene was lacking in the late 1990s.
 Techno clubs near Hongik University were not established, and even Korea's largest PC communication techno club, '21st Century Groove' (Hitel), only had a few visitors each day.
 The first techno performance at 'Master Plan' near Hongik University in late 1997 was met with criticism from attendees who found the repetitive beats without lyrics unappealing.
 Dalparan experienced the challenges of the underground scene firsthand, realizing the difficulties of being a pioneer in a market with few consumers and no institutional support.
 Dalparan emphasized the need for collaboration between different music scenes, but lamented the lack of opportunities for emerging artists due to limited genre representation on mainstream media like TV.

 At the same time, Dalparan ventured into film music with the guidance of director Jang Sun-woo.
 Novelist Kim Yeon-su recommended Pippi Band's music to senior writer Jang Jeong-il, which inspired director Jang Sun-woo to create a film based on one of the songs from Pippi Band's second album, 'Incomplete Operation,' the following year.
 The film Bad Movie, featuring music by Dalparan, garnered significant attention and marked the growing recognition of music directors in the Korean film industry.

 In 1998, Dalparan released what is considered the first techno solo album to come out of Korea, titled 'Whistle Star'.
 The album features an authentic techno sound, with minimal use of lyrics and a predominance of repetitive, mechanical-sounding elements that create a dreamy, atmospheric quality.

 Subsequently, Dalparan made his official debut as a music director with Jang Sun-woo's Lies in 1999.
 As a 'techno evangelist,' Dalparan incorporated techno music into his debut film.